 Set in sixteenth century Languedoc, The Burning Chambers is the first in a new series from Mosse, and her first novel since The Taxidermist’s Daughter in 2014.

-Kate shares the origins of her new series and what you can expect from the world of The Burning Chambers in our blog post.
+Kate shares the origins of The Burning Chambers series and what you can expect from the world of The Burning Chambers in our blog post.

 Set in a Europe in turmoil following the coronation of the protestant Queen Elizabeth I in 1558, A Column of Fire is Ken Follett’s first return to Kingsbridge since million-copy bestseller World Without End a decade ago.